andrerogers/brain/README.md

 The Brain server will:
 - Start WebSocket server on `ws://localhost:3789`
-- Auto-connect to all built-in MCP servers
+- Auto-connect to all 5 built-in MCP servers (33 tools total)
 - Initialize configuration directory at `~/.brain/`
-- Set up logging to `~/.brain/brain.log`
+- Set up comprehensive logging to `~/.brain/brain.log`
+- Display real-time server status and tool counts

 ### WebSocket Interface